ncbi/vadr/documentation/alerts.md

   sequence and the model, not based on the global alignment determined in the alignment stage.
-That is why the region marked with `v` characters above which corresponds to the region of low similarity does not include the full insertions after reference positions 27 28.
-Enough similarity exists in the beginning of the insertion after position 27 and at the end of the insertion after position 28 a local alignment hit to include those regions.
+That is why the region marked with `v` characters above which corresponds to the region of low similarity does not include the full insertions after reference positions 27 and 28.
+Enough similarity exists in the beginning of the insertion after position 27 and at the end of the insertion after position 28 for a local alignment hit to include those regions.

 ---
 ## <a name="example-delftr"></a>Example of a deleted feature